 The great thing is, it’s easier than ever to look into your financial future and determine what size home loan you’re going to be able to manage.

 - Get your budget in order – do a quick but concise stock-take of your current financial situation, trying hard to account for every dollar in your pay-packet.
-You can take advantage of our handy online budgeting tool here.

 - Calculate your repayments – Once you know the loan size you’ll need to buy your place, figure out how much the ongoing repayments will be using an online calculator, and then align this with your budget.
 If the numbers add up, you’re on your way.
 If it doesn’t look like you’ll be able to service the loan, you may need to re-think your strategy.